 Clue #10 – “Image” and “Abomination” are Separate Inventions

-It is tempting to think that the “image” mentioned in the Revelation Book and the “abomination” must be talking about the same thing; and therefore, it would be some kind of image, or idol, of the Antichrist.
+It is often thought that the “image” mentioned in the Revelation Book and the “abomination” must be talking about the same thing.
 However, that is only an assumption.

-It is easy to think that there should be a connection.
+It is easy to think that there should be a connection and to conflate or merge the two terms, “abomination” and “image”, into one invention.
 After all, they both have something to do with religion.
 The “image” is presented in the Revelation Book as an object of worship.
 And the “abomination” is going to be found in a place of worship according to several Scriptures.
 So why shouldn’t they be the same thing?
 And if they are the same, then that means the abomination would have to be some kind of likeness of the Antichrist, an idol of some sort.

 In the case of the “abomination”, as we’ve learned, it is supposed to be capable of “making desolate” (as in war); and this links it quite naturally with something like the “god of forces“, a military god of war and munitions.
 So, instead of being an image of the Antichrist, it should rather be viewed as a representation or creation of the “god of forces”.